Docs LATEST

 Scheduling

-Some hosting environments don't provide cron access.
-WebCron lets you trigger the scheduler via an HTTP request instead.
+Some hosting environments do not provide cron access.
+WebCron gives you an HTTP endpoint that runs the scheduler when a request hits it.

 Enabling WebCron #